Testaross/unr3al_backpack/README.md

 - Compatibility for ESX

 ## Known bugs
--Player can have multiple bag types example: 1x bag1 and 1x bag2
+- Player can have multiple bag types example: 1x bag1 and 1x bag2
 - Some problems with illenium-appearance when entering and exiting vehicles

 ## Installation